bbc/genie-starter-pack/docs/development/phaser-terminology.md

 # Phaser Terminology

-## Phaser States
+## Phaser Scene

-Genie Screens extend Phaser states and are automatically used by the gameflow set up in navigation.
+Genie Screens extend Phaser Scenes and are automatically used by the gameflow set up in navigation.

 ## Signals

 The default Genie Gel buttons fire Phaser signals.
-Signals can be subscribed to or published to using the Genie [signal bus](signal-bus.md)
+Signals can be subscribed to or published to using the Genie [event bus](event-bus.md)

 ## Asset packs